Humility in marriage – can does it change a relationship?

 An ally, refuge, someone he could open up to about his struggles, I was not.
 Instead I was the administrator of justice.
 And he couldn’t trust me with his deepest rawest fears.

-(Writing this section cuts my heart because it brings back many sad memories.
+(Writing this section cuts my heart because it brings back so many sad memories.
 But more than sadness from my memories is the grief of seeing my mistakes repeated in other young marriages.
 Wives desiring change in marriage but sabotaging their very efforts through impatience, pride, fear, ignorance.
-My prayer is that as you read through this post, God will show you how to be a salve and refuge to your struggling husband.)
+My prayer is that as you read through this post, God will show you how to practice humility in marriage and how to be a salve and refuge for your husband.)

 From altar to trouble